Content Marketing, SEO

 Having these flags provides additional opportunities in the following SEO areas:

 1. Content: Editorial flags highlight potential keywords for editorial opportunities.
 Content can be created around the editorial keywords to drive additional traffic to a website.
-For example the phrase, “receptionist interview questions” could be created into an article or page titled, “Top 10 most common receptionist interview questions and how to answer them”.
+For example, “receptionist interview questions” could be created into an article or page titled “Top 10 most common receptionist interview questions and how to answer them”.

-2. Ranking opportunities: Flags make it easier to identify keywords to rank for and tactics on how to potentially rank for them, like using the editorial approach mentioned above to rank for “receptionist interview questions”.
+2. Ranking opportunities: Flags make it easier to identify keywords and tactics to potentially rank for them, like using the editorial approach mentioned above to rank for “receptionist interview questions”.

 • Broad Theme: recruitment, interview, hiring & employer